 Any affidavit to be used in a Warden’s Court or before the warden may be sworn before any commissioner for taking affidavits, or before the warden, any mining registrar of the department, or a justice of the peace.

-[Section 101 amended by No. 66 of 1954 s.
+[Section 101 amended: No. 66 of 1954 s.
 33.]

 102. Copies of decision or order to be supplied